whitneyburton/portfolios/students/1703-back/squee/20170920_squee_mueller_mod4.md

 Write a reflection about the process of planning/revising a Gear Up session and facilitating the session.
 Did you enjoy the experience?
 What was challenging?
 What was most rewarding?

+I love the concept of having us plan and teach a Gear Up.
+I think it teaches us how to organize discussions around complex concepts in a way that many students haven't been exposed to before.
+I don't think I got much out of it personally though.
+It just felt like I was doing my old job.
+It was easy and I led the group as we created the lesson plan and contributed class content.

 ## Community Involvement

 How else did you give back to the community this inning?
 Why do you think this is a required part of the Turing experience?

+The primary way I gave back to the community was by continuing to run Imposters Lunch.
+I mostly hung out with mod 1 kids who were feeling overwhelmed by what Turing was asking of them.
+I spent my Wednesdays quelling their fears and talking about strategies for survival.
+It was great!

 ## Going Forward

 What three skills (professional and/or technical) are you going to take forward with you during your next job post-Turing?

+- OOP.
+Understanding how to organize and write good code. :D
+- How to learn a new language.
+How to ask questions and get help when I get stuck.
+- Knowledge that no problem is too big.
+I'll figure it out eventually.
+And maybe with a lot of help.
+Just have realistic expectations of myself while I'm figuring it out.